-MUSC 140 Beginning Keyboard Studies for the Professional Musician - For music majors.
+MUSC 140 Beginning Keyboard Skills - For music majors.
 Skills on note and clef reading, melodic patterns, chord progressions, finger technique, transposition, harmonization, improvisation, and sight-reading.
 Diverse repertoire and class performance.
 Cannot be audited.
 Two hours each week.
 Prerequisite: consent of instructor.
 1 credit.

-MUSC 141 Intermediate Keyboard Studies for the Professional Musician - For music majors.
+MUSC 141 Intermediate Keyboard Skills - For music majors.
 A continuation of 140 at a more intensive level.
 Skills on note and clef reading, melodic patterns, chord progressions, finger technique, transposition, harmonization, improvisation, and sight-reading.
 Diverse repertoire and class performance.
 Cannot be audited.
 Two hours each week.
 Prerequisite: 140 with a grade of B or better or consent of instructor.
 1 credit.